Swifts

 A

-left, a magnificent early 20th Century water
+Below, an interesting early 20th Century water

 tower in Berlin.
 This was fitted some years

-ago with a good number of Swift nest boxes,
+ago with Swift nest boxes,

-recent years Swifts however have failed
+recent years Swifts have failed

-so, though they are still present in the
+to breed there.
+No one knows why, as they are still present in the

 sky above the neighbouring apartment blocks.